 The ratio of COVID-19 hospitalizations to total beds gives a picture of how much strain a hospital is under.

-It's concerning when it rises above 10%, hospital capacity experts told NPR.
+That ratio is concerning when it rises above 10%, hospital capacity experts told NPR.
 Anything above 20% represents "extreme stress" for the hospital, according to a framework developed by the Institute for Health Metrics and Evaluation at the University of Washington.

 ICU capacity is another important indicator of hospital strain.
 Those thresholds are higher: When 30% or more of ICU beds are filled by COVID-19 patients, it suggests a hospital is operating under "high stress."
 When 60% or more are full, it's considered at "extreme stress," according to IHME.